How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 Does my child's existing IEP from another country carry any weight?

 No legal weight.
 But it carries informational weight.
 The assessment committee will review it as background documentation when making their recommendation.
-Having it professionally translated into Japanese demonstrates preparedness and gives the committee concrete data to work with rather than starting from scratch.
+Prepare Japanese translations of key reports and bring the originals so the committee has concrete data to work with rather than starting from scratch.

 Can I refuse the recommended placement?

 You can express disagreement and request further consultation.
-The 2024 amendment requires boards to give "maximum consideration" to parental wishes, though it doesn't give parents veto power.
+Since the 2013 policy shift, parental wishes are heavily weighed, though they do not give parents veto power and the municipal board retains final authority.
 In practice, persistent, culturally appropriate advocacy — repeated meetings, written statements, relationship-building — shifts recommendations more effectively than outright refusal.

 Get Your Free Japan School Meeting Prep Checklist